Ceasar/Encyclopedia/src/adler_1966.rst

     `expository books`_ to increase his understanding; he may experience difficulties in reading, but he does not know why nor what to do about it.

-    Knowing how to read well is like any other art_: it is a complex activity, involving many different rules and steps, in each of which we can acquire more skill through practice, and where mastery presents difficulties to be overcome by effort and time.
+    Reading is an art_: the art of receiving written communication as well as possible.
+Like any other art, it is a complex activity, involving many different rules, in each of which we can acquire more skill through practice, and where mastery presents difficulties to be overcome by effort and time.

-    This book has only two functions to perform: to interest you in the profit of reading and to assist you in cultivating the art; therefore, it aims to encourage and assist you in reading the `great books`_.
-[9]_
+    This book has only two functions to perform: to interest you in the profit of reading the `great books`_ and to assist you in cultivating the art.

 .. sectnum::